-Anselm's connection to logic is only noted in so far as the argument for the existence of God "suggests strongly the influence of Stoic logic, exercised perhaps through St. Augustine" [p.
+Anselm's connection to logic is only noted in so far as the argument for the existence of God in the Monologion "suggests strongly the influence of Stoic logic, exercised perhaps through St. Augustine" [p.
 202].

-[Dumitriu 1977] likewise mentions Anselm only in passing.
+Dumitriu's History of Logic, vol. 2 [17], likewise mentions Anselm only in passing.
 Like the Kneales, Dumitriu comments on Anselm's condemnation of Roscelin (the famous 'flatus vocis' slur) [p.
 67], but his only mention of Anselm in connection with logic is when he calls him "the famous author of the ontological argument, who wrote de Grammatica [sic], also treating problems of logic (about correct syllogisms), etc." [p.
 78].1

-Discussions of Anselm in [Kretzmann et al. 1982] concentrate on his linguistic theory, particularly his views on grammar and paronymy [pp. 134-142]; his theory of truth [pp. 501-502]; and his views on freedom of the will and its relationship to future contingents [pp. 359-61, 632].
+Discussions of Anselm in The Cambridge History of Later Medieval Philosophy [52] concentrate on his linguistic theory, particularly his views on grammar and paronymy [pp. 134-142]; his theory of truth [pp. 501-502]; and his views on freedom of the will and its relationship to future contingents [pp. 359-61, 632].
 While the first certainly counts as "logic" if we consider the scope of the term in the Middle Ages, it would more likely be classified contemporarily as "philosophy of language", and similarly with his theory of truth.
 The last topic is the most closely related to logic as it was understood by logicians in the 20th century, but the CHLMP discussion focuses on the philosophical issues, rather than the logical ones.
 What is even more telling is that there is no mention of Anselm in the chapter on modalities, where one would expect Anselm's works to have a prominent place.
-This latter fact can be at least partially explained by noting that Anselm doesn't fall wholly within the scope of [Kretzmann et al. 1982]; instead, he falls at the end of the scope of [Armstrong 1970].
-However, [Armstrong 1970, ch.
+This latter fact can be at least partially explained by noting that Anselm doesn't fall wholly within the scope of [52]; instead, he falls at the end of the scope of [7].
+However, [7, ch.
 38] says almost nothing about Anselm's logic, focusing almost exclusively on "the philosophical interpretation of faith" [chapter title].